Skip to main content

 • Active Households: Moderate fit — they enjoy daily activity but are not high-drive

-• Low-Energy Homes: Reasonable fit — Great Danes are calmer indoors than most large breeds
+• Low-Energy Homes: Possible — calmer indoors than most large breeds, but daily walks and giant-breed logistics still apply

 Quick take: Is a Great Dane right for you?